 The company in this case study was providing drugs as well as money (to the tune of millions of dollars over a few years) to the hospital.
-The drugs were in development at the company and were poised to enter the clinic (Company's prized 'Clinical Candidates').
+The drugs were in development at the company and were poised to enter the clinic (company's prized "Clinical Candidates").
 The collaboration with the TTO was going to be in two phases-a preclinical research collaboration and a clinical collaboration in that order.
-The terms below apply for the preclinical research collaboration.
+The terms described later apply for the preclinical research collaboration.

 Inventions were defined as those that were made during the term of the collaboration with funding from the company.
-Because inventorship follows U.S. patent law it was decided that ownership would follow inventorship making for three categories of inventions-company solely-owned, hospital solelyowned, and jointly-owned.
+Because inventorship follows US patent law, it was decided that ownership would follow inventorship making for three categories of inventions-company solely owned, hospital solely owned, and jointly owned.
 The parties would work together to protect inventions via patent applications.
-The company would pay for patent protection for all inventions in these three categories and in exchange would receive the rights described below.
-If the company did not see the value in any hospital solely-owned inventions, then they would not pay for the protection of these inventions nor receive rights to these inventions.
+The company would pay for patent protection for all inventions in these three categories and in exchange would receive the rights later described.
+If the company did not see the value in any hospital solely owned inventions, then they would not pay for the protection of these inventions nor receive rights to these inventions.

 The company retained full rights to use their own inventions.
-For jointly-owned inventions, they had nonexclusive rights to access the inventions for internal research and all commercial purposes by virtue of their joint ownership.
-For hospital solely-owned inventions, they received free rights for their internal research purposes.
+For jointly owned inventions, they had nonexclusive rights to access the inventions for internal research and all commercial purposes by virtue of their joint ownership.
+For hospital solely owned inventions, they received free rights for their internal research purposes.
 As compensation for paying for the patent costs to support the inventions, they also received an option to license the inventions at a later time.
-As the collaborative research informs them about the commercial prospects of this clinical candidate coupled with their separate on-going internal efforts in this program, they would make a decision during a defined option period about exclusive or nonexclusive licensing.
+As the collaborative research informs them about the commercial prospects of this clinical candidate coupled with their separate ongoing internal efforts in this program, they would make a decision during a defined option period about exclusive or nonexclusive licensing.
 The option period had a time window of 2.5 years from the time of the initial filing of the patent application to protect the invention.
 This coincides with an important decision point in the life of a patent application, the decision to file for patent protection in specific individual countries-a very cost-intensive decision.
-Notably, through the option to license, the academic center is providing a route to obtain rights to the inventions developed in the collaboration or the freedom to operate rights (FTO) that is a must-have for the company as described earlier.
+Notably, through the option to license, the academic center is providing a route to obtain rights to the inventions developed in the collaboration or the FTO rights that is a must-have for the company as described earlier.

-The terms of the license would be standard between academia and industry for such technologies (see Table 14.6).
-Such a license would involve the hospital's rights in both jointlyowned inventions as well as in its solely owned inventions.
+The terms of the license would be standard between academia and industry for such technologies (see Table 15.6).
+Such a license would involve the hospital's rights in both jointly owned inventions as well as in its solely owned inventions.